-The software automatically starts the start-up sequence.
-After a few seconds, the Gas Sensor Main Screen appears on the display controller.

-If the screen does not appear, report the fault to the maintenance organization.
+After a few seconds, the Gas Sensor main screen (Figure 7-3) appears on the display controller.
+If it does not, report the fault to the maintenance organization.

-- 11. Start up the system for venting the sample gas exiting the analyzer. - 12.
+- 16. Start up the system for returning sample gas. - 17.
 Start up the gas handling system that conditions the sample gas before it is fed into the analyzer.

-At the end of the start-up procedure, that gas measurements initially appear as 0.00 ppm until the first readings are taken.
+At the end of the start-up procedure, the gas measurements initially appear as 0.00 ppm until the first readings are taken.
 After a few seconds, the initial gas concentrations are displayed.